 Master student or exchange student and interested in migration law?

-The Migration Law Clinic is looking for talented students who are interested to participate in the Clinic starting from October 2020.
-Please note that as a result of Covid-19 measures, the meetings of the Migration Law Clinic in the first period (until November 2020) will take place online.
+The Migration Law Clinic is looking for talented students who are interested to participate in the Clinic starting from February 2021.
+Please note that as a result of Covid-19 measures, the meetings of the Migration Law Clinic may take place online.

-The Clinic is open to master students in law or criminology and exchange students of the VU University and other universities in the Netherlands.
+The Clinic is open to master students in law or criminology and exchange students of the Vrije Universiteit Amsterdam and other universities in the Netherlands.